efrecon/machinery/docs/Reference.md

 arguments when starting the program.
 Finally, if a key called `substitution` is present and set to a positive boolean, substitution will occur in the run script, as for compose files above.

+### `swarm`

+By default, all machines specified in a YAML definition file will be part of the same swarm cluster.
+You can turn this feature off by explicitely setting the key `swarm` to a negative boolean.

+### `files`

+specifies a list of files and directory copy specifications between the host and the machine.
+Each specification is written as the source path (on the host) separated from the destination path (on the machine) using the `:` character.
+Copies are issued using the underlying `scp` command of `docker-machine`.
+This is still an experimental feature, but it eases migration of project relevant files to relevant machines on the cluster.
+This can even include secrets as transfers occured under securred conditions.